 The Office of Health Systems works across the Agency’s entire portfolio of global health and is responsible for technical leadership and direction in health systems strengthening.
 The Office focuses on health policy; quality assurance; workforce policy; pharmaceutical management and standards; and information; monitoring, and evaluation.

-The Office of HIV/AIDS is the focus of HIV/AIDS technical leadership for the Agency and has primary responsibility for leading the Agency’s efforts within the U.S. President’s Emergency Plan for AIDS Relief.
-This responsibility entails the following: ensuring the technical integrity of Agency and Mission strategies; providing global technical leadership on the full range of issues related to HIV/AIDS prevention, care, and treatment; managing numerous research and field support programs; and monitoring and reporting on the impact of the Agency’s HIV/AIDS program.
+The Office of HIV/AIDS is the focus of HIV and AIDS technical leadership for the Agency and has primary responsibility for leading the Agency’s efforts within the U.S. President’s Emergency Plan for AIDS Relief.
+This responsibility entails the following: ensuring the technical integrity of Agency and Mission strategies; providing global technical leadership on the full range of issues related to HIV and AIDS prevention, care, and treatment; managing numerous research and field support programs; and monitoring and reporting on the impact of the Agency’s HIV and AIDS program.

 The Office of Policy, Programs, and Planning has primary responsibility for the Bureau for Global Health’s strategic planning, budgeting, programming, and procurement functions.
 The Office provides leadership, advice, and support for overall strategic direction, resource allocation, and procurement planning.
 It supports efforts to monitor and promote the effectiveness of programs and the achievement of the Bureau for Global Health objectives, and is integrally involved in performance monitoring and program evaluation.

 The Office of Population and Reproductive Health provides strategic direction, technical leadership and support to field programs in population, voluntary family planning, and reproductive health.
 It manages programs that advance and apply state-of-the-art technologies, expand access to quality services, promote healthy behaviors, broaden contraceptive availability and choices, strengthen policies and systems to address family planning and reproductive health needs, and improve data collection and use.